SACGF/variantgrid_docs/patients/patients.md

 Patients can be created via the patholoy test ordering system.

-When running in a diagnostic lab intranet, patient records can be automatically created via your LIMS/Patient records system (speak to your administrator)
+On a private server (eg diagnostic lab intranet), patient records can be automatically created via your LIMS/Patient records system (speak to your administrator)

 ## Other